Hyper-Hermitian Weyl Double Copy: Hyper-Hermitian and Hyper-K ahlerian Weyl Double Copy

 where

 and

-Thus generically in the hyper-Hermitian case, besides the existence of two different Maxwell's spinors, one of them will be associated with a source current and the other will be sourceless.
+Thus, generically in the hyper-Hermitian case, besides the existence of two different Maxwell spinors, one of them will be associated with a source current and the other will be sourceless.
+The process in which the Weyl double copy includes a source in the gauge sector has been studied in refs. \cite{Easson:2021asd, Easson:2022zoh}.
+We reproduce its result, where one Maxwell spinor is sourceless, and at least one Maxwell spinor has a source.
 This procedure will be the same for all the following examples that will be described in the next section.
 This is, therefore, one of our main results: for the Weyl double copy in Hermitian manifolds and elementary states in general, it holds that